Climate and Average Weather Year Round in Sedona Arizona, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sedona varies significantly throughout the year.

-The wetter season lasts 2.1 months, from July 6 to September 10, with a greater than 22% chance of a given day being a wet day.
-The chance of a wet day peaks at 41% on August 3.
+The wetter season lasts 2.1 months, from July 7 to September 11, with a greater than 22% chance of a given day being a wet day.
+The month with the most wet days in Sedona is August, with an average of 11.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on August 3.
+The month with the most days of rain alone in Sedona is August, with an average of 11.5 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 41% on August 4.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Sedona experiences some seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 10 months, from June 23 to April 29, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around August 11, with an average total accumulation of 2.1 inches.
+The rainy period of the year lasts for 10 months, from June 24 to April 30, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Sedona is August, with an average rainfall of 2.1 inches.

-The rainless period of the year lasts for 1.8 months, from April 29 to June 23.
-The least rain falls around June 7, with an average total accumulation of 0.3 inches.
+The rainless period of the year lasts for 1.8 months, from April 30 to June 24.
+The month with the least rain in Sedona is June, with an average rainfall of 0.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.